 Lisa Wittman-Smith was appointed as our Senior Vice President, Inventory Management and Business Insights in November 2021.
-In this role, she manages all aspects of company inventory, leads analytics for merchandise & promotions and drives optimization efforts within store assortments and supply chain.
+In this role, she manages all aspects of Company inventory, leads analytics for merchandise and promotions and drives optimization efforts within store location assortments and supply chain.
 Prior to joining the Company, Ms. Wittman-Smith served as the Vice President, Business Insights at Visionworks of America, a leading provider of eye care services, from June 2019 to November 2021.
-Prior to that, she spent over 20 years at Luxottica, holding the title of Vice President, Marketing from November 2017 to May 2019 and Senior Vice President, Merchandise Planning and Allocation from May 2016 to October 2017.
+Prior to that, she spent over 20 years at Luxottica Group SpA, a premium eyewear retailer, holding the title of Vice President, Marketing from November 2017 to May 2019 and Senior Vice President, Merchandise Planning and Allocation from May 2016 to October 2017.